 Jane had entered the workhouse in the 1840s and was a good dozen years younger than Felix, so the idea that they were childhood sweethearts is invented - by the couple or the papers.
 Her sister, possibly a twin, was Mary, hence the journalistic confusion over her name.
 More likely that Felix and Jane turned to each other for a little comfort in the midst of their trials.
 Or perhaps Felix was a persuasive and persistent suitor.

 Certainly they were determined enough to go on and seal their match before God.
 How they managed to discharge themselves from the Workhouse leaving behind up to seven children is a mystery.
 There is no doubt that they arrived at Gretna Green unconjoined and left as man and wife.
-And no disputing that they found their way back into the Workhouse and that there Jane stayed until her death two years later.
+And no disputing that they found their way back into the Workhouse.

-Those two years appear not to have held unalloyed married bliss, though again the details are lost in the mists of time.
+The next years appear not to have held unalloyed married bliss, though again the details are lost in the mists of time.
 The bare facts are that just two months after the wedding the Kendal Mercury reported that the ‘celebrated Felix Lough, formerly of London, a tobacco spinner, was charged with neglecting to maintain his wife and children.'
 The case was discharged.
 Whether this complaint was brought by Jane or by an aggrieved previous wife, alerted to Felix's place of abode by his new celebrity we cannot tell.
-What we know from the following year's Census is that Felix was living in lodgings while Jane, now Lough, remained in the workhouse, between them supporting seven children.
-Of Felix's ultimate end we have no knowledge.
+What we do know from Census records is that in following year Felix was living in lodgings while Jane, now Lough, remained in the workhouse, between them supporting seven children.
+We might presume that this marked the end of their brief romantic association.
+Yet by the time of the 1861 Census it appears that they were reunited as a couple, with a further three children to their name and working in the Lancashire cotton trade.
+The 1869 burial register for St Bartholemew's Church, Whitworth marks Felix ultimate passing.
+Jane seems to have battled on for another thirty years until her death in 1901.

 In the 21st century our greedy interest in the same issues continues, fed by reality television.
 In 2014, Channel 4's Benefits Street, portraying a community dependent on welfare payments and lacking the motivation to seek employment, gave the broadcaster their highest viewing figures of the year.
 And today, as in 1850, we cannot be sure whether the news we consume is the truth, the whole truth and nothing but the truth.
 The hapless residents of Benefits Street claimed to have been misled by the programme-makers.
 How can we tell what is reality and what is staged and what quantity of less juicy material ended up littering the cutting room floor?